Stanley1109/Big-Data-Analytics-/README.md

 ## 📁 Files in this Repo

 - `README.md`: Project overview
-- `mappernolib.py`: Script to clean and split the raw Kaggle dataset into chunks
+- `mappernolib.py`: Script for mapper for sentiment analysis
-- `reducernolib.py`: Script to merge cleaned chunks into a single CSV file
+- `reducernolib.py`: Script for reducer for sentiment analysis
+- `sentiment_pyspark.py`: Script for Apache Spark for sentiment analysis
 - `MapReduce Approach.md`: Full execution guide and explanation of the Hadoop MapReduce implementation
 - `Non-MapReduce Approach.md`: Full execution guide and explanation of the Apache Spark (non-MapReduce) implementation